AdelleMcateer/poi-web-app2/README.md

 - Cloudinary - image uplaod and storage.
 - Dotenv - to store environment variables for db and Cloudinary.
 - Glitch - backup deployment (this is currently a few steps behind this master commit.)
-- Heroku - backup deployment (also currently behind this master commit.)
 - Hapi framework
 - Hapi Cookies: Authentication/Cookies
 - Hapi inert - handler methods for serving static files and directories with the hapi web framework.